Medical student, Harvard Medical School

 Thesis Title: Language and Legacy: British Nurses and Wartime Trauma on the Frontlines of World War I

-What Next: Medical School
+What Now: Medical student, Harvard Medical School

-As I made my way through the literature, the history and the historiography of Modern Britain, I was encouraged to think about which aspects I found most interesting.
-Each time I endeavored to write an extensive research paper (Sophomore Essay, Junior Paper, Thesis), I found myself interested in explaining the history, literature and culture of Modern Britain through a medical lens.
+As I made my way through the literature, the history, and the historiography of Modern Britain, I was encouraged to think about which aspects I found most interesting.
+Each time I endeavored to write an extensive research paper (Sophomore Essay, Junior Paper, Thesis), I found myself interested in explaining the history, literature ,and culture of Modern Britain through a medical lens.
 I wanted to investigate the presentation and causes of illness across time, and how those living in the time period understood the prevalent illnesses around them.
-This lead me to write my senior thesis on the gendered-construction of shell shock, the poorly understood keyword that emerged from the trenches in World War I, through the eyes of women writers of the time.
+This led me to write my senior thesis on the gendered-construction of shell shock, the poorly understood keyword that emerged from the trenches in World War I, through the eyes of women writers of the time.

 As I read the medical literature of the early 20th century and puzzled with contemporary physicians about what caused such bizarre neuropsychiatric symptoms and how to treat suffering patients, I recognized my own desire to continue to answer these questions as they might pertain to the present day.
 I recognized my desire to pursue a career in medicine.